pavi2410/alchemy/alchemy-web/docs/providers/docker/image.md

 });

-// Use the built image in a container const appContainer = await DockerContainer("app", {
+// Use the built image in a container const appContainer = await docker.Container("app", {
   image: appImage,
   ports: [{ external: 3000, internal: 3000 }],
   restart: "always",